jalagar/animated-art-engine/step2_spritesheet_to_generative_sheet/README.md

 ## Running

-Run the script with the following command, passing in the source directory name, (relateive to the current working dir)
+Run the script with the following command, passing in the source directory name, (relative to the current working dir)

 ```sh
 node utils/replace.js [Source Directory]